National Chocolate Caramel Day

 The most obvious task of the day, of course, is to celebrate National Chocolate Caramel Day by imbibing chocolate and caramel at any and every opportunity that presents itself!
 And it shouldn’t be difficult to locate a great collection of products.
 There are chocolate caramel pop-tarts for breakfast, a nice chocolate caramel brownie as a snack with lunch, and a delicious and tantalizing chocolate caramel ice cream bar for dessert.
 Is that not the perfect day?

 For the more adventurous types, trying out a new Chocolate Caramel recipe can be great fun.
 And the enjoyment can range from novices to those who are practically professionals in the kitchen.
 Modern conveniences and boxed mixes mean that almost anyone can create a delightful treat without a lot of fuss.

-Consider trying these types of Chocolate Caramel Day treats that are fairly easy to make but no less enjoyable:
+Consider trying these types of National Chocolate Caramel Day treats that are fairly easy to make but no less enjoyable:

 - Chocolate Caramel Brownies.
 Starting with a simple brownie mix makes this super straight-forward.
 Prepare the brownie mix per the box instructions and place batter in the pan.
 Add thick caramel sauce (often found in the ice cream topping section at the grocery store) by drizzling a generous amount on top in parallel lines.
 Draw a knife perpendicular to the lines to create a swirled effect.
 Bake as directed.